-The two Occupational Therapists working at The Wherry School offer direct Occupational Therapy assessment and therapeutic input to identified children, working within a needs led approach that is identified by the Multi-disciplinary clinical professional team, that includes Educational Psychology, Clinical Psychology, Speech and Language Therapy and a Specialist ASD Advisor and supported by the senior leadership team and teaching staff.
+The two Occupational Therapy teams at The Wherry School offer direct Occupational Therapy assessment and therapeutic input to identified children, working within a needs led approach that is identified by the Multi-disciplinary clinical professional team, that includes Educational Psychology, Clinical Psychology, Speech and Language Therapy and a Specialist ASD Advisor and supported by the senior leadership team and teaching staff.

 Occupational Therapy input is provided either as group work or individual sessions, depending the desired outcomes.
 Currently group provisions focus on handwriting and motor skills and areas such as visual motor integration, bilateral coordination, directionality, core control, crossing the midline and visual perceptual skills are addressed in these groups.
 Session plans, devised by the Occupational Therapy teams, and activities are available to all staff via The Wherry’s internal computer system so that teaching and support staff are able to draw on these activities during lessons if they need to.

 Individual work with children is much more varied but always outcome focused, functional and child (client) centred.
 Examples of current individual work includes supporting children with their emotional well-being and helping them develop their Visual Motor Integration (VMI).

 For the vast majority of pupils in our school, the primary focus of all approaches, including occupational therapy, is to support them in engaging in learning and developing appropriate peer relationships for the time that they are in school, and preparing for life after school, as well as reducing anxiety and anxiety based behaviours.

 This is also offered by way of teacher and support staff training to support whole school interventions such as Sensory Circuits and Zones of Regulation.